saltstack/salt/doc/topics/cloud/libvirt.rst

 * The disks must be of type qcow2
 * The base domain must be turned off
 * The base domain must not change after creating the clone

+The ``ip_source`` setting controls how the IP address of the cloned instance is determined.
+When using ``ip-learning`` the IP is requested from libvirt.
+This needs a recent libvirt version and may only work for NAT/routed networks where libvirt runs the dhcp server.
+Another option is to use ``qemu-agent`` this requires that the qemu-agent is installed and configured to run at startup in the base domain.

+The ``validate_xml`` setting is available to disable xml validation by libvirt when cloning.

 See also :mod:`salt.cloud.clouds.libvirt`